Being Hard on Yourself Doesn't Make You a Better Parent

 6. Maybe you need to shower yourself with more love and compassion.
 You can only be emotionally generous to your child if you're emotionally generous to yourself.

 You don't have to change all at once.
 The most lasting changes come one step at a time, from creating new habits.
-For today, make a clear intention to give yourself the support you need.
+For today, why not make a clear intention to give yourself the support you need?
 Write down the first step you'll take to give yourself more support.